Systemic Sclerosis (Scleroderma)

 Looking for kidney involvement: urinalysis testing to detect protein or blood in the urine can give a sign that the kidneys might be involved.

-Pulmonary function tests are breathing tests that are performed to check how the lungs are working, and can help determine if SSc is affecting this organ.
+Pulmonary function tests are breathing tests that are performed to check how the lungs are working, and can help determine if the disease is affecting this organ.

 Looking for lung involvement: Chest x-ray and/or CT scans can help confirm if the lungs are involved.